Stylback/home-server/README.md

 ### Installing the OS

-After confirming hardware stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
+After confirming RAM stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
 It was a pain-free process thanks to extensive [documentation](https://ubuntu.com/server/docs).

 I assigned the 250GB drive as boot drive, consuming about half of its available storage.
 The rest was partitioned and mounted to `/home` for any application or service that needs to store information there.
 As the 2TB drive is going to be used as the primary storage unit it was partioned and mounted at `/srv`.

 ## Setting up SSH

-SSH is a protocol that allows remote login and command-line-execution, something that will be very convenient when we continue to set up the server.
+SSH is a protocol that allows remote login and command line execution, something that will be very convenient when we continue to set up the server.
 Both my client and server is using Ubuntu-derivative OSs, as such the commands might differ from your own.

 ### Part 1: Prerequisite and basic access